ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 # Introducing MQTT Topic Bindings

-To implement the interfaces described above using the MQTT protocol we can create _topic bindings_, these are classes that will use specific MQTT topics.
+To implement the interfaces described above using the MQTT protocol we can create _topic bindings_, these are classes that will implement the details to work with topics: publishing messages and most interestingly to subscribe and make the incoming messages available as .NET callbacks.
+The messages are serialized for publishing and deserialized when received.
+These serialization operations are exposed on generic APIs.

-These binders will use Dependency Injection to use an existing MQTT connection, represented by the `IMqttClient` interface available in `MQTTnet`.
+To integrate with an existing  connection, these binders use Dependency Injection to use an existing connection, represented by the `IMqttClient` interface available in `MQTTnet`.

 ```cs
 public interface IMqttClient